Aldi: Internationally

 Aldi opened its first Australian store in Sydney in 2001 and has grown rapidly since, maintaining a 12.6% market share as of early 2016.
 It has yet, as of 2024, to open any stores in the state of Tasmania and in Northern Territory.
 Financial website Canstar rated Australia's supermarkets based on the feedback of 2,897 consumers who had visited one in the past month with Aldi coming out on top.
 By August 2019, there were 540 Aldi stores in Australia.
 Aldi had approximately 11 percent share of the Australian grocery market in 2018.

 Aldi Süd expanded to the United States under the Aldi banner, having expanded throughout the Eastern and Midwestern US.
 Aldi Süd revealed expansion plans in 2015, and it expanded into the Southern Californian market, where Aldi Nord's Trader Joe's is based.
 Reports in August 2019 stated that the company was in the process of using a $3.4 billion investment to expand to 2,500 stores in the country by the end of 2022.
 It also invested an extra $1.6 billion to renovate 1,300 of its US stores.

 By October 2024, 2,428 Aldi Süd stores were in 39 US states.
 Groceries ordered online could be delivered to homes in the areas covered by 95% of stores in the US, provided in conjunction with Instacart.
 In March 2024, Aldi said that it is planning to invest over $9 billion and open 800 new stores in the United States by the end of 2028.

 Aldi Süd opened its first 10 stores in Italy in March 2018.
 In the first year of operation, 51 outlets were opened.
 By October 2019, 66 stores were in northern Italy.
 At that time, the company was planning to open 80 new stores in the country, as well as a distribution centre in Landriano.

 In mid-2019, Aldi Süd opened two small, upscale stores in Shanghai.
 Two more were opened in late 2019.
 This is the first of a planned 100 such locations in the city.

 In December 2020, Aldi bought 545 supermarkets and three warehouses of Leader Price and another two Casino supermarkets in France for €717 million from Casino Group.
 The transaction is part of Aldi's plan to catch up with Lidl in France.

 In December 2022, Aldi Nord issued a press release stating that Aldi is withdrawing from Denmark after 45 years of operations there; 114 of the chain's total of 188 stores will be taken over by Norwegian competitor Rema 1000.
 In August 2023, the Danish Competition and Consumer Authority approval of the Rema 1000 acquisition was announced.
+Another 21 of the initial 188 stores was taken over by Danish competitor Netto during 2023.